Taniec z gwiazdami season 9

 The 9th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 6 September 2009 and ended on 29 November 2009.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Piotr Gąsowski continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 17 May, Dorota Gardias and her partner Andrej Mosejcuk were crowned the champions.